What Are the Most Effective Video Strategies for 2026?

 Badge me in.
 Take me where the employees only sign lives.
 A first person walk through the job or the space scratches pure curiosity and teaches something real.
 After years of remote everything, people want process, not promise.

 Tours like this give viewers something announcements often skip: a sense of place.
 They create sticky content for social media because they invite search, sharing, and a second look.
-And when planned with intention, they support both one-off videos and broader strategies without a heavy lift
+And when planned with intention, they support both one-off videos and broader strategies without a heavy lift.

 3. AI Micro Trends, Macro Meh

 Treat these like sparklers.
 Bright, loud, but gone in 15 seconds.
 They only work if you move fast.
-If you cannot get it out within 24 to 72 hours, skip the wave and save your energy for stories that last.
+If you can’t get it out within 24 to 72 hours, skip the wave and save your energy for stories that last.
 The novelty cycle is shorter than ever in 2026, but yes, AI is still a trend.

 Try: One quick reel that riffs on a fresh AI effect and points to a real tip or resource.